William Crowther (Australian politician): Removal of Indigenous remains

-Sources have speculated Crowther's involvement in the 1907 exhumation of other Aboriginal Tasmanians, notably a girl named Mathinna.
-This claim is unlikely as Crowther had died nearly 30 years earlier.
-Update: Crowther's grandson, Sir William Edward Lodewyk Hamilton Crowther (1887–1981), was the Dr Crowther who exhumed multiple Tasmania Aboriginal people's skeletal remains in 1908, and eventually, remorsefully admitted to his actions.

 Death and legacy

 Crowther died in Hobart on 12 April 1885, three days before his 68th birthday.
 He was survived by his wife Victoria Marie Louise, daughter of General Muller, and their eight children.
 One of his sons, Edward Crowther, was a member of the Tasmanian parliament from 1878 to 1912.

 In 1935 W. L. Crowther's face mask joined those of other eminent Australians in the gallery of the Institute of Anatomy in Canberra.

 The W. L. Crowther Library was named in his memory, and presented to the State Library of Tasmania by his grandson Sir William Crowther (1887–1981), son of Edward, in 1964.

 Despite a long life involving many other endeavours and achievements in his adopted home and abroad, according to historian Helen Patricia MacDonald, referring to the theft of Lanne's remains, "the events of 1869 came to define William Crowther's place in Tasmanian history".